Last Updated: 9/25/20 | September 25th, 2020

-Photographs are an important part of the travel experience and, with so many budding photographers in this community, I wanted to create a semi-ongoing series about travel photography.
-Since I’m not photographer, I’ve invited professional photographer Laurence Norah of Finding the Universe to share his wisdom.
-He wrote a long series last year and will be returning again this year with more tips and tricks!
+Photographs are an important part of the travel experience.
+Since I’m not a photographer, I’ve invited professional photographer Laurence Norah of Finding the Universe to share his tips and advice.
 In this post, Laurence will help you make the most out of any new camera.

 In today’s post, I want to share with you some of my tips for getting the most out of your new camera, based on my years of experience as a professional travel photographer, working with a variety of different camera manufacturers and shooting around the world.
 I’m going to teach you my top ten tips that you can start to apply today to take your photography to the level you want to get it to.